 It’s strange waking up in the middle of the night and wondering what the heck is cooking haha.
 My husband really liked this one.
 He runs on Saturday mornings and actually came back and had a bowl of this.
 For breakfast.

 - I used pork sausage for this soup (can’t remember the exact flavor… my deli counter had it on special that day).
 Any uncooked sausage should work.
 Chicken, turkey, mild or hot Italian (they’re usually pork)… etc. I bought 3 sausages that totaled a bit over a pound.
 Anything around that mark would work.
+You don’t have to brown the sausage first, but you can do so if you prefer.

 - You don’t have to use little potatoes, but I find them the most convenient.
 As long as your potatoes are about 3/4 pound, cutting them into small-ish (but not too small) pieces will be fine.